pytorch/tutorials/prototype_source/max_autotune_on_CPU_tutorial.rst

 Introduction
 ------------
-``max-autotune`` mode for the Inductor CPU backend in ``torch.compile`` profiles multiple implementations of operations at compile time and selects the best-performing one, trading longer compilation times for improved runtime performance.
+``max-autotune`` mode for the Inductor CPU backend in ``torch.compile`` (`RFC link <https://github.com/pytorch/pytorch/issues/125683>`) profiles multiple implementations of operations at compile time and selects the best-performing one, trading longer compilation times for improved runtime performance.
 This enhancement is particularly beneficial for GEMM-related operations.
 In the Inductor CPU backend, we’ve introduced a C++ template-based GEMM implementation as an alternative to the ATen-based approach that relies on oneDNN and MKL libraries.
 This is similar to the max-autotune mode on CUDA, where implementations from ATen, Triton, and CUTLASS are considered.